The Traditional Spey Procedure for Dogs

-The “Modified Spey” is the preferred procedure in many European countries as an alternative to the traditional spey.
+The keyhole dog spey or “Modified Spey” is the preferred procedure in many European countries as an alternative to the traditional spey.

 Instead of one large incision, two smaller incisions are made.
 Through one incision, a tiny camera is used to visualise the ovaries inside the body cavity.
 The special instruments are inserted through the second incision and the ovaries are carefully removed from inside the body cavity using the camera as a guide.

 This method is less traumatic for your pet as the ovaries are removed from within the body without the need to tear them away from their attachments and bring them outside of the body as is done using the traditional spey method.

 The benefits of keyhole dog spey vs Traditional Spey include:

 - Less internal trauma (Less ripping and pulling on internal structures) – less organ removal – less bruising.

 - Less chance of post operative internal bleeding.

 - Less post operative pain for your dog